TobikoData/sqlmesh/docs/reference/notebook.md

 https://sqlmesh.readthedocs.io/en/latest/concepts/metrics/overview/

 options:
   --read READ    The input dialect of the sql string.
-  --write WRITE, -t WRITE
-                        The output dialect of the sql string.
+  --write WRITE  The output dialect of the sql string.
 ```